technologiestiftung/odis-geoexplorer-data/README.md

 npx supabase start
 ```

+This will set up a local Supabase DB for you.

 **2. Provide connection details**

 Duplicate the `.env.example` file and rename it to `.env`.
 Then provide either your local connection details or those from Supabase, depending on where you want to save your data.